 Here are some of the ways that MindFood are working towards our anti-racism journey

 We added in anti-racism as a point on the agenda to cover at every board meeting

 We partner with neighbouring organisations that work with specific communities, sharing our learnings in a culturally appropriate way

-We've started a lending library of books from Black writers & academics, share within the team, then once we've built enough, we will share with MindFood participants
+We've started a lending library of books from Black writers & academics, share within the team, then we'll share with MindFood participants

-We use the anonymous recruitment feature on job applications, which aims to reduce the potential for unconscious bias.
+We use the anonymous recruitment feature on job applications, to reduce the potential for unconscious bias.
 In addition, we aim to seek out applicants from marginalised communities